 Life is unpredictable, and death shows you this more than anything else, especially when it is unexpected.
 Grief is a part of life, and so is losing the ones we love.
 But our goal is to evolve, and grow, and the knowledge that there is life after death is extremely comforting in these times.

 I can still feel my stepdad.
 I have visions of him when I need it most, and have already heard from him on the other side.
-He has joined my group of guides, and this knowledge has helped me through this extremely difficult time.
+He’s joined my group of guides, and this knowledge has helped me through when grief creeps back up.
 Not everyone may have tangible evidence of this same knowledge, but if we can all just trust that our loved ones are still with us in some way, it can help us as we try to navigate life as we know it without them.

 [Featured Image taken by Tayler Ashley Photography]